Using Single Row Functions in SQL

 • SUBSTR: Extracts a substring from a larger string based on specified criteria.

-• LENGTH: Determines the length of a given string.
+• LENGTH: Determines the string size.

 • INSTR: Locates the position of a substring within a string.